bioinformatics-ua/dicoogle-learning-pack/_docs/storage.md

     public String getScheme();

     /**
-     * Checks whether the file in the given path can be handled by this storage plugin.
-     *
-     * @param location a URI containing a scheme to be verified
-     * @return true if this storage plugin is in charge of URIs in the given form */ public boolean handles(URI location);

-    /**
      * Provides a means of iteration over existing objects at a specified location.
      * This method is particularly nice for use in for-each loops.
      * The provided scheme is not relevant at this point, but the developer must avoid calling